 Higher education is a key sector in any nation, as it contributes to the success, prosperity and economic development of that country by nurturing professionals on all levels; i.e. it is associated with the quality of its human resource and their intellectual capabilities.
 One essential element of higher education is that of the popular Master of Business administration (MBA).
 This degree program functions as a postgraduate qualification in business management and is internationally recognized, especially in the UK, US, Australia, and Asia.
 Furthermore, acquiring an MBA in many quarters is seen as a ticket to senior managerial positions and the possibility of promotion opportunities and earning higher salaries than their counterparts (Gander, 2015).
-Research conducted on the impact of MBA program with the hope of earning a higher salaries, support that persons enroll in an MBA program with the hope of earning a higher salaries (Elliot & Soo, 2016).
+Research conducted on the impact of MBA programme attributes on post-MBA salaries, support that persons enroll in an MBA program with the hope of earning a higher salary.
+Their findings demonstrated that higher post-MBA salaries are associated with pre-MBA salaries (Elliot & Soo, 2016).